san-sei/documents/content/en/docs/versionsupport/appversion.md

 IDmelon IOS application authenticator app operates on **IOS version 14+**.

-**Note**:Furhter updates will result in changes to OS version support of the applications.
+**Note**:Further updates will result in changes to OS version support of the applications.